gerardnico/world/README.md

 ## Introduction

-A function gapher library that graphs a function.
+A function grapher library to graph a function.

 ## Usage

-The [function grapher file](./example/function-grapher.html) gives a complete example.
+Tip: The [function grapher file](./example/function-grapher.html) gives a complete example.

 ### Step 1: Dependencies